Itamichan/CG_photography/README.md

 * **About page** - User Story #16, where user is interested in the photographer's values and vision.
 * **Contact Form** - User Story #18, where the user wants to know the photographer's availability.
 Additionally, they want to be able to book a date directly in an existing calendar.
 * **Album covers** - From user testing I identified that some users don't realise that the albums are clickable.
+* **Gallery images** - From page speed load test it became clear that a smoother loading for images on desktop should be applied.

 ## Technologies Used

 ### Languages